KPMG is proud to be an ally to all those in the LGBT+ community.

 We officially launched our LGBT+ network with Executive Speaker Series for our people celebrating two accomplished people who spoke at the event – Margot Slattery, Country President of Sodexo Ireland and Gavan Hennigan, an extreme endurance athlete.

-We joined the OUTstanding network, a membership organisation for global businesses.
-Through a series of programmes, events and consulting, OUTstanding work directly with LGBT+ and ally leaders to promote inclusion, authenticity and drive cultural change, creating an environment where everyone can succeed.
-KPMG was formally represented at the launch of the network in Ireland with Eamon Dillon sitting on the Irish Steering Committee.
+We are proud to be a part of the INVOLVE network, a membership organisation for global businesses.
+Through a series of programmes, events and consulting, INVOLVE work directly with LGBT+ and ally leaders to promote inclusion, authenticity and drive cultural change, creating an environment where everyone can succeed.
+KPMG was formally represented at the launch of the network in Ireland - with KPMG's Eamon Dillon sitting on the Irish Steering Committee.

 BelongTo is a youth LGBT+ organisation that offers help, advice and support for young LGBT+ people in Ireland also supported by KPMG.
 Working alongside the team in BelongTo, KPMG employees designed a skill-based volunteering workshop on CV preparation and interview skills to members of their youth programme.